Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 VBA Code Review.

-Instead, the solution lies in using a more flexible and scalable approach.
-Creating a standalone Class Module defines a custom TextBox Class that encapsulates the event handling logic.
+The solution lies in using a more flexible and scalable approach.
+Creating a standalone Class Module defines a custom TextBox Class that encapsulates the event-handling logic.
 This Class can be instantiated multiple times, allowing us to handle events for any number of TextBoxes dynamically.
-The WrapTextBox Class is created just for that.
+The WrapTextBox Class is created for that.

 Class Modules in Memory.

-A second Instance of the WrapTextBox Class Module is declared as an Array object with an unspecified number of elements with the object name TxtArray() in there too.
+A second Instance of the WrapTextBox Class Module is declared as an Array object with an unspecified number of elements, with the object name TxtArray() in there.

-The first one iTxt is a temporary instance to assign the TextBox's reference one by one from the Form, to access its Event Properties to enable the required Events and then pass it on to the TxtArray().
-After that iTxt will be erased to make it ready to take the next TextBox reference from the Form.
+The first one, iTxt, is a temporary instance to assign the TextBox's reference one by one from the Form, to access its Event Properties to enable the required Events, and then pass it on to the TxtArray().
+After that, iTxt initialized to take the next TextBox reference from the Form.

-The TxtArray() will be re-dimensioned dynamically, based on the number of Textboxes on the Form, their Events enabled before the TextBox is stored in the Array.
-In both of these global declarations, the keyword WithEvents is not used, because the TextBox object declaration in the global area of WrapTextBox Class is already qualified with the Keyword WithEvents to enable them to listen to the TextBox Events on the Form.
-Each TextBox Reference from the Form is assigned to different Instances of the WrapTextBox Class and required Events are enabled and stored in the TxtArray().
+The TxtArray() will be re-dimensioned dynamically, based on the number of Textboxes on the Form, their events enabled before the TextBox is stored in the Array.
+In both of these global declarations, the keyword WithEvents is not used, because the TextBox object declaration in the Global area of the WrapTextBox Class is already qualified with the Keyword WithEvents to enable them to listen to the TextBox Events on the Form.
+Each TextBox Reference from the Form is assigned to different Instances of the WrapTextBox Class, and required Events are enabled and stored in the TxtArray().

 Access.TextBox Class Instances

-After these two declarations as usual the Form Object declaration is also inserted in the Global declaration area with the Property name iFrm.
+After these two declarations, as usual, the Form Object declaration is also inserted in the Global declaration area with the Property name iFrm.
 The Form object that is passed from the Form Class Module through the Form Property Procedure m_Frm() is assigned to the iFrm Property.
-This will be passed on to the Frm Property declaration in the global area of WrapTextBox Class through the tx_Frm() Property Procedure.
+This will be passed on to the Frm Property declaration in the global area of the WrapTextBox Class through the tx_Frm() Property Procedure.

-It is important to get familiarized with the Code in this particular Class Module and to know what it does.
-The WrapObjects_Init Class Module along with the open Form and the TextBox Wrapper Class should work all together instantly when the Form is open.
-It should Enable the Events of the required Controls on the Form.
-The WrapTextBox Class should capture the Events when fired from the Form and execute the Event Subroutine.
-There will be only one Class_Init Wrapper Class for a Form but there can be several Object Wrapper Classes, one for each type of Control on the Form, like Command Buttons, Combo boxes, and others.
+It is essential to get familiar with the Code in this particular Class Module and its functions.
+The WrapObjects_Init Class Module, along with the open Form and the TextBox Wrapper Class, should work all together instantly when the Form is open.
+It should enable the Events of the required Controls on the Form.
+The WrapTextBox Class should capture the events when fired from the Form and execute the Event Subroutine.
+There will be only one Class_Init Wrapper Class for a Form, but there can be several Object Wrapper Classes, one for each type of Control on the Form, like Command Buttons, Combo boxes, and others.

 The Class_Init() Subroutine.

 Let us check the Class_Init() Subroutine Code.
 There are two local variable declarations.
-The first one is a Control Variable Ctl to scan through the Form to find the Event enabling TextBoxes and the second one is an Integer Variable.
+The first one is a Control Variable Ctl to scan through the Form to find the TextBoxes, and the second one is an Integer Variable.
 The third one is a constant that holds the text "[Event Procedure]".

 For Each ctl In ifrm.Controls